zportman/GBIF_Analyzer/README.md

 Then GBIF-reader.py can slice the data and output a csv that can be further analyzed by GBIF-analyzer.py

+GBIF-speader_counter is essentially a branch of GBIF-reader that counts up data from different sources.

 I don't know why I did that way